Nevenall/foundry-starwars-d6/README.md

 Well, that's all.
 It can feel like chaotic and a mess, but it works.
 I have been creating systems, playing, and streaming them in my channel for these past 3 months, and it works great.
 I will do my bust to update the tool and create English tutorials as frequently as possible.
 Thanks for your understanding and enjoy!!

+## ADDITIONS

+Check on Game Settings>Configure Settings>System Settings
+- Show Roll with Advantage option: the 1d20 text below the Actor name will appear or not
+- Show d20 Roll icon option: the d20 icon below the actor name lets you roll an expression like in chat.
+This will be deprecated soon
+- Show DC window: if your system uses difficulties, mark this one and the box to fill #{diff} will appear.
+It requires a created scene.
+- Show Last Roll window: if ou want to have the las game roll always visible at the bottom of the screen, check this one.
+- Token options: Sandbox has some specific token options. in the Template Actor, the Token tabs lets you choose which properties do you want to display as bars, and the level of access required to see one.
+This checkbox in settings lets you activate these options.
+- CSS Style file: this is your custom CSS file location, to change the styling of your character sheet.
+- Initiative attribute key: if you want your initiative to be global, just include your roll initiative expression formula in the value of a simpletext property.
+Something like "1d20 + @{dexterity}" in a property with "initexpression" key for example.
+Then, in this settings field you only have to write "initexpression".
+You wont need to use ~init~ again and all actor will use Founry's general combat tracker roller.

 ## TODO LIST
 - Check release notes